IBM/secrets-manager-custom-credentials-providers/ibmcloud-databases-postgres-provider-go/README.md

 $PG_SECRET_ID=<secret_id>
 ```

-#### 13. Connect to your database
+#### 10. Test the postgres credentials

-Connect to the database using the credentials from the custom credentials secret.
+Connect to the postgres database using the credentials from the custom credentials secret.

 ```bash
 # Download the postgres certificate